Are Vanity Metrics Dead? How to Measure True Campaign Impact

 Vanity: Facebook ad reached 500k impressions

-Value: Campaign generated 120 qualified inquiries and 15 site visits
+Value: Generated 120 qualified inquiries and 15 site visits

 Vanity: Webinar had 800 sign-ups

-Value: 30% of attendees booked discovery calls, with 10 becoming paying clients
+Value: 30% booked discovery calls, with 10 converting into clients

-6. Tools & Techniques for Measuring What Matters
+6. Tools & Techniques to Measure What Matters

-To measure true campaign impact, brands must evolve their tech stack and analytics approach:
+To track true impact, marketers must upgrade their tech and data practices.

-Custom Dashboards → BI tools like Tableau, Power BI for unified reporting
+Custom Dashboards: Tableau, Power BI for unified reporting

-The key is not just collecting data, but connecting dots between marketing activity and business value.
+The goal isn’t just collecting data — it’s connecting the dots between marketing actions and business outcomes.

 7. Why This Matters for CMOs and Decision Makers

-Cross-Department Alignment: Sales and finance teams care about revenue, not likes.
-Measurement frameworks need to speak their language.
+Cross-Department Alignment: Sales and finance speak in revenue, not reach.

-Ready to move beyond vanity metrics and prove the real impact of your marketing?
+Ready to move beyond vanity metrics and measure what truly matters?